Also known as snake vine, climbing Guinea flower or golden Guinea vine

 Strikes well from cuttings.

 One against eastern wall.
 One growing up dividing fence on western side.
+And one on the front fence as a backdrop to the verge garden.

 a fairly vigorous climber or scrambler, growing to 2 to 5 metres long.
 It has elliptic to obovate leaves 3-9cm long by 1-3 cm wide.
 The large golden yellow flowers, 5-7cm across, occur throughout the year but are most commonly seen in late Spring and Summer.